 preceding has been sore than maintained in this. as the following figures will show.

-Total nunbcr o! matriculates 1877-78 (lest gear of connection with Kentucky Uni.)
+Total nunhcr o! matriculates 1877-78 (lost gear of connection with Kentucky Uni.)

-’ This success as regards increase of nusbers has been ettsined under cirennstsnces
+This success as regards increase of nunbers has been sttsined under cireunstsnces

-\ yes: was found altogether insufficient for the various departments with their enleraed
+year was found altogether insufficient for the Various departments with their enlerged

-nunbers. though every race in it was occupied fro: cellar to nttic.
+nunbers. though every race in it was occupied fro- cellar to sttic.
 Additional ec~

-connodntions had to be found in the laconic building. three-quarters of e silo dis—
+connodntions had to he found in the laconic building. three-quarters of e nile dis—

 tant. three rooms of whichfiwere rented. in which the Commercial, Chemical and Her-